shuLhan/asciidoctor-go/README.md

 * 27. Cross References
   * 27.6.
 Inter-document Cross References
 * 28. Include Directive
+  * 28.4.
+Partitioning large documents and using leveloffset
+  * 28.5.
+AsciiDoc vs non-AsciiDoc files
+  * 28.7.
+Normalize Block Indentation
+  * 28.10.
+Include a File Multiple Times in the Same Document
+  * 28.11.
+Using an Include in a List Item
 * 37. Text Substitutions
   * 37.5.
 Macros
   * 37.8.
 Incremental Substitutions